The Optimal Region Connections tool calculates the optimal connectivity network between two or more input regions.

 The resulting network connects the regions in the least-cost or shortest distance possible.
 Using the network, a traveler can reach any region from any other region (possibly passing through another region) using the network.

-Each path (or line) is uniquely numbered and additional fields in the attribute table store specific information about the path.
-Those additional fields are the following:
+Each path (or line) is uniquely numbered, and the following additional fields in the attribute table store specific information about the path:

 This information provides insight into the paths in the network.